Visyond/website-hugo/site/content/landings/governance.md

   - logo: /img/jbergwhite.png
 featureTitle: Improved Spreadsheet Management and Governance
 feature:
+  - content: >-
-  - content: 'Every change, input and scenario is securely stored in your spra.'
+      Finally, single version of the truth!
+Every change, input and scenario is securely stored in your spreadsheet.
     ico: /img/ico-cube.png
   - content: >-
       Multiple people can work together from anywhere on any device, without the